Existence of equivariant models of spherical varieties and other G-varieties: Motivation

 \begin{subsec} When $Y$ carries an additional structure, we wish $Y_0$ to carry this structure as well.
 For example, if $G$ is an algebraic group over $k$, we define a $k_0$-model of $G$ as a pair $(G_0,\nu_G)$ where $G_0$ is an algebraic group over $k_0$ and

 is an isomorphism of algebraic $k$-groups.
-We define isomorphisms of $k_0$-models of $G$ similarly to the definition in Subsection~\ref{ss:mod-Y}.
-If there exists a $k_0$-model $(G_0,\nu_G)$, then it defines a bijection between the set of isomorphism classes of $k_0$-models of $G$ and the first Galois cohomology set $H^1(k_0,\Aut(G_0))$; see Serre \cite[III.1.3, Corollary of Proposition~5]{ser97}. \end{subsec}
+We define isomorphisms of $k_0$-models of $G$ in a natural way.
+If there exists one $k_0$-model $(G_0,\nu_G)$, then it defines a bijection between the set of isomorphism classes of $k_0$-models of $G$ and the first Galois cohomology set $H^1(k_0,\Aut(G_0))$; see Serre \cite[III.1.3, Corollary of Proposition~5]{ser97}. \end{subsec}

+\begin{remark} We use the term ``$k_0$-model'' rather than ``$k_0$-form'' because the term ``form'' is overloaded.
+However, we do use the classical term ``inner (twisted) form''. \end{remark}

+\begin{subsec} A $k_0$-torus $T_0$ is called {\em split} if it is isomorphic to $(\G_{m,k_0})^n$ for some natural number $n$, where $\G_{m,k_0}$ is the multiplicative group over $k_0$.
+A reductive $k_0$-group $G_0$ is called {\em split} if there is a split maximal torus $T_0\subset G_0$.
+A reductive $k_0$-group $G_0$ is called {\em quasi-split} if there is a Borel subgroup $B_0\subset G_0$.
+Clearly, any split $k_0$-group is quasi-split.